Jiangshan00001/pyuwb/README.md

 ```
 client_id: device sn，format:{group_id}-{type_id}-{client_no} a string.eg:1-2-4.
                 where: group_id: fixed 1.
-		               type_id:  1--key anchor(connect to computer).
-2--normal anchor.
-3 --tag
+		     type_id:  2--anchorz(connect to computer).
+1--normal anchor.
+0 --tag
 		client_no: client NO. start from 0.
 ```